 Course Level: The scholarship covers both graduate and undergraduate degree programs.

-Study Subject: Scholarship is awarded within the School of Medicine; Veterinary Medicine; Art and Science; and Graduate Studies.
+Study Subject: award is awarded within the School of Medicine; Veterinary Medicine; Art and Science; and Graduate Studies.

 List of Subjects: Medical Program (Doctor of Medicine); Premedical Program; Public Health – Medicine; Research – Medicine; Veterinary Medical Program (Four-Year Doctor of Veterinary Medicine); Preveterinary Medical Program; Public Health – Veterinary Medicine; Research – Veterinary Medicine; Business – Graduate.